 - Cerumen management (wax removal).

-- Hearing aid evaluations, repair and service.
+- Hearing aid repairs and service.

-- Hearing aid accessories.
+- Hearing aid accessory fitting and orientation

-- Probe microphone measurements: Verification of hearing aid function.
+- Probe microphone measurements: Verification of hearing aid function

 - Recreational / occupational hearing conservation programs; hearing protection devices.

-- Treatment of tinnitus (ringing in the ears).
+- Tinnitus treatment (ringing in the ears).